-The large harbour in Rovinj with its waterside restaurants leads out along narrow cobbled streets hiding away a wonderful array of shops, galleries and cafes into the town itself where there are tiny squares and historic building sporting family crests from a proud and glorious past.
-The colourful facades are visible almost in layers from the sea climbing up to the church of St, Euphemia at the top.
-The coastline here is a protected Natural Heritage Area and a beautiful place to explore all year round.
-Facing west the town's cafes and bars are famous for views of the sunset over the Adriatic.
-An excellent place to treat yourself to a meal of freshly caught fish.
+The large harbour in Rovinj, with its waterside restaurants, leads out along narrow cobbled streets concealing a wonderful array of shops, galleries and cafes into the town itself with its tiny squares and historic buildings.
+The colourful facades are visible from the sea climbing up to the church of St. Euphemia at the top.
+The coastline here is a protected Natural Heritage Area and a lovely place to explore all year round.
+Facing west the town's cafes and bars are famous for views of the sunset over the Adriatic and an excellent place to treat yourself to a meal of freshly caught fish.

-The historic town of Rovinj in Istria, reflection of five centuries of art and culture, was once a refuge for those fleeing from The Plague and the ultimate beacon for desperate sailors.
-Since the 1960’s it has become a summer hideout for world renowned artists, nature lovers, people of culture and exquisite taste and many others whose hearts is simply captivated by the town's breathtaking beauty.
+The historic town of Rovinj in Istria reflects five centuries of art and culture.
+It was once a refuge for those fleeing the Plague and the ultimate beacon for desperate sailors.
+Since the 1960s it has been a summer hideout for world renowned artists, nature lovers, culture vultures and many others who are captivated by the town's breathtaking beauty.

 Rovinj was reputed to have been inspirational to Jules Verne and how can we argue, it is truly a beautiful and captivating place.
 Today, it offers the atmosphere of a resort that has been enchanting visitors for hundreds of years with the quality of its accommodation, dining and shopping.

 You can find the town beach right under the church walls or use one of the public ferries that will take you to the islands of St. Catherine or St. Andrea (Red Island).
-If you wish to be more active, you can walk or rent a bicycle along the Punta Corrente horn and find a secluded little beach for yourself, stretch on the smooth, naturally carved rocks, or relax in the shadow of the century-old pine trees.
+If you wish to be more active, you can walk or rent a bicycle to find a secluded little beach for yourself, stretch on the smooth, naturally carved rocks, or relax in the shadow of the century-old pine trees.

-Why not consider a day cruise on a sailboat or a fast motor boat.
+Why not consider a day cruise on a sailboat or a motorboat?
 This will give you the chance to see the unspoiled beauty of the archipelago, including the famous Brijuni islands, the late President Tito's summer residence and one of the most beautiful natural parks of the Mediterranean.

-Almost any water sport imaginable is available in the Rovinj area.
-Tennis, beach volley, horse riding and other activities can be easily arranged.
+Almost any water sport imaginable is available in the Rovinj area plus tennis, beach volley, horse riding and other activities can be easily arranged.
 Inland trips range from visits to medieval fortifications, combined with wine and truffle tasting to the Roman arena in Pula which stages a variety of evening cultural performances throughout the summer.

-If you are looking for a palace situated on a stunning stretch of the Adriatic coast and bathed in golden sunshine, Villa Tuttorotto is the perfect place for you.
-Each room has a breathtaking view of the ...
+If you are looking for a palace situated on a stunning stretch of the Adriatic coast then Villa Tuttorotto is the place for you.
+Each room has a glorious sea view.

-The hotel Vila Lili is a good choice in Rovinj; a small hotel located in a residential quarter near the sea.
+The family-run Hotel Vila Lili is a great value choice in Rovinj; a small hotel in a quiet residential quarter with private parking and close to the sea.